plan-systems/design-docs/proof-of-correctness.md

 - Each member **m** in **C** securely maintains custody of two "keyrings":
    1. **[]K<sub>m</sub>**: **m**'s _personal keyring_, used to:
        - decrypt/encrypt information "sent" to/from **m**, _and_
-       - create signatures that authenticate all information authored by **m**.
+       - create signatures that authenticate information authored by **m**.
-   2. **[]K<sub>C</sub>**: the _community keyring_, used to protect all "community public" data.
+   2. **[]K<sub>C</sub>**: the _community keyring_, used to secure **C**'s "community-public" data so that _only_ members of **C** can read it.
        - Each entry authored by **m** is encrypted by **m**'s local client using the latest community encryption key on **[]K<sub>C</sub>**.
         - That is, **[]K<sub>C</sub>** encrypts/decrypts `EntryCrypt` traffic to/from **𝓛<sub>C</sub>** and **𝓡<sub>i</sub>**
         - Newly [issued community keys](#Issuing-a-New-Community-Epoch) are securely distributed to members via the [community epoch channel](#Community-Epoch-Channel).
-- As **m** accesses **C**, it is presumed  that **m**'s local client has access to these keyrings (though they can be implemented in ways that further compartmentalize security, such as using a hardware dongle or a key server).
+- As **m** accesses **𝓛<sub>C</sub>**, it is presumed  that **m**'s local client has access to these keyrings (though they can be implemented in ways that further compartmentalize security, such as hardware dongles or a key server).

+## Channel Entries

+- Each transaction residing in **𝓛<sub>C</sub>** contains a serialization of an `EntryCrypt`:
+    ```
+    type EntryCrypt struct {
+        CommunityKeyID    UUID     // The community key used to encrypt .HeaderCrypt
+        HeaderCrypt       []byte   // An EntryHeader, encrypted with .CommunityKeyID
+        ContentCrypt      []byte   // Channel content, encrypted with EntryHeader.ContentKeyID
+        Sig               []byte   // Authenticates this entry; signed by EntryHeader.AuthorMemberID
+    }
+    ```
+- Given entry **e** arriving from **𝓛<sub>C</sub>**, **e**`.HeaderCrypt` is decrypted into an `EntryHeader` ("**e<sub>hdr</sub>**") using **[]K<sub>C</sub>** :
+    ```
+    type EntryHeader struct {
+        EntryOp           int32    // Entry opcode.
+Typically, POST_CONTENT
+        TimeAuthored      int64    // When this header was sealed/signed
+        ChannelID         UUID     // Channel that this entry is posted to (or operates on)
+        ChannelEpochID    UUID     // Epoch of the channel in effect when entry was authored
+        AuthorMemberID    UUID     // Creator of this entry (and signer of EntryCrypt.Sig)
+        AuthorMemberEpoch UUID     // Epoch of the author's identity when entry was authored
+        ContentKeyID      UUID     // Identifies the key used to encrypt EntryCrypt.ContentCrypt
+    }
+    ```
+- Every entry specifies a destination `ChannelID` within **C**'s channel space to be merged into.
+- During [channel entry validation](#Channel-Entry-Validation) on each community node, newly arriving entries from **𝓛<sub>C</sub>** are validated and merged into the node's locally stored `CommunityRepo` ("**𝓡<sub>i</sub>**")
+- **𝓡<sub>i</sub>** consists of:
+    - a datastore for each channel `UUID` that makes an appearance in **C**
+    - bookkeeping needed to resume sessions with **𝓛<sub>C</sub>**
+    - a queue of entries to be merged in accordance with [channel entry validation](#Channel-Entry-Validation).
+    - infrastructure for "deferred" entries to be retried periodically
+    ```
+    // CommunityRepo is a node's replica/repo/𝓡i
+    type CommunityRepo struct {
+        ChannelsByID      map[UUID]ChannelStore
+    }

+    // ChannelStore stores entries for a given channel and provides rapid access to them
+    type ChannelStore struct {
+        ChannelID         UUID
+        ChannelProtocol   string          // "/chType/ACC" or "/chType/desc/<protocol-desc>"
+        EpochHistory      []ChannelEpoch  // Record of all past channel epochs
+        EntryTable        []EntryIndex    // Entry info indexed by TimeAuthored and hashname
+        ContentTome       ContentTome     // Entry content store/db for channel
+    }

+    // EntryIndex packages the the essential parts of an entry, plus status information.
+    type EntryIndex struct {
+        EntryHeader      EntryHeader
+        EntryStatus      EntryStatus      // Status of entry (e.g. LIVE, DEFERRED)
+        ContentPos       uint64           // Byte offset into ..ContentTome
+        ContentLen       uint32           // SByte length at .ContentPos in ..ContentTome
+    }
+    ```

-## Channel Overview
+## Channel Epochs

+- In an append-only storage environment, the mechanism that gives rise to mutable access controls centers around a channel's latest `ChannelEpoch`.
+- In a procedure known as [issuing a new channel epoch](#Issuing-a-New-Channel-Epoch), the owner of channel **𝘾𝒉** posts a `ChannelEpoch` revision to **𝘾𝒉** in order to:
+    - customize permissions on **𝘾𝒉**, _or_
+    - designate a different parent ACC for **𝘾𝒉**.
+- Naturally, part of [channel entry validation](#channel-entry-validation) is to reject entries from members that lack the appropriate permissions to issue a new `ChannelEpoch` for a given channel.
+    ```
+    // Specifies general epoch parameters and info
+    type EpochInfo struct {
+        TimeStarted       timestamp
+        TimeClosed        timestamp
+        EpochID           UUID
+        ParentEpochID     UUID            // 0 if this is the first epoch.
+        TransitionSecs    int             // Epoch transition params, etc
+        ...
+    }

+    // ChannelEpoch represents a "rev" to a channel's security properties.
+    type ChannelEpoch struct {
+        EpochInfo         EpochInfo
+        AccessChannelID   UUID            // This is channel's parent ACC; cannot form circuit
+    }
+    ```

+## Channels
-Channels are intended to be used for any purpose and serve members as containers for persistent [channel entries](#channel-entries) (through channel "drivers" running on member clients).
-The system itself collectively uses specialized "reserved" channels to carry out critical member and community security controls.
+Channels are intended for any purpose and are general-purpose containers for [channel entries](#channel-entries), though the system intermally uses channels for administration and permissions controls.

+1. **Access Control Channels** (ACCs) are specialized channels used to express permissions for all other channels, including other ACCs.
+    - An ACC can be regarded as an access authority that specifies:
+        - channel permissions for a given member `UUID`, _and_
+        - default permissions for members not otherwise specified
+    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).
+    - Multiple channels can name the _same_ ACC as their parent ACC, allowing a single ACC to conveniently manage permissions for any number of channels.
-1. **Reserved channels** are specialized channels used by the system intenrally to carry out critical security controls.
+2. **Reserved channels** are specialized channels used by the system to internally carry out commuinity governance and member administration.
     - Reserved channels specify root-level information and permissions, namely admin and member records and community key distribution.
-    - These channels are special in that entries must meet additional security/signing requirements and used internally for explicit purposes.
+    - Entries in these channls must meet additional security/signing requirements and serve prescribed purposes.
-    - Because reserved channels have their own strict access control behavior, they are the _only_ channels that don't solely rely on ACCs for access control.
+    - Because reserved channels have nuanced specificaitons, they are the _only_ channels that do not solely rely on ACCs for access controls.
     - The number, purpose, and use of these channels can be expanded to meet future needs.
-2. **General purpose channels** are the principal purpose of the entire system.
+3. **General purpose channels**, alas, are the product of the this system.
-    - Members create channels of various types (`.ChannelProtocol`), directing client UIs to consistently interpret and present entries as appropriate.
+    - The creator (and hence owner) of new channel specifies a protocol descriptor, directing client UIs to consistently interpret and present channel entries appropriately.
-    - Every channel specifies a governing access control channel ("parent ACC").
-A channel's parent ACC effectively specifies a permission level for any given member `UUID`, allowing each node in **C** to carry out [channel entry validation](#channel-entry-validation).
+    - Each channel also names a governing access control channel ("parent ACC").
+A channel's parent ACC is chraged with returning a permission level for any given member `UUID`, allowing each node in **C** to independently carry out [channel entry validation](#channel-entry-validation).
     - General purpose channels can either be:
-        - **community-public**, where channel entry content is encrypted with a community key, _or_
+        - **community-public**, where channel entry content is encrypted with the latest community key, _or_
-        - **private**, where entry content is encrypted with the specified by **e<sub>hdr</sub>**`.ContentKeyID`.
+        - **private**, where entry content is encrypted with the key identified by **e<sub>hdr</sub>**`.ContentKeyID`.
             - Key mechanics for private channels are similar to [starting a new community epoch](#issuing-a-new-Community-Epoch), except the channel owner updating the `ChannelEpoch` performs key generation and distribution.
             - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries.
                 - Even community admins _do not_ have the authority or means to gain access to a private channel's key.
-                - This ensures that _only the members that have been explicitly given access_ are the ones who could possibly have access to the private channel's key.
+                - This ensures that _only the members that have been explicitly given access_ could possibly have access to the private channel's key.
-3. **Access Control Channels** are specialized channels used to express permissions for all other channels, including other ACCs.
-    - An ACC can be regarded as an access authority that specifies:
-        - channel permissions for a given member `UUID`, _and_
-        - default permissions for members not otherwise specified
-    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).

-### Reserved Channels
+## Reserved Channels

 #### Root Access Control Channel
 - This is **C**'s root access channel, effectively specifying which members are admins.